ruthsepulveda/ruthsepulveda/README.md

 # Ruth Sepúlveda Márquez

-**Data Scientist · PhD Urban Systems (UCL) · Forestry Engineer**
+**Data Scientist · PhD Planning Studies (UCL) · Forestry Engineer**

 *I find the pattern that changes the decision.*

 \---

 A Data Scientist working at the intersection of complex systems and actionable insight.
 I take messy, real-world data from urban, environmental, and social domains and find the pattern that explains what's actually happening.
-PhD in Urban Planning from UCL London, BSc in Forestry Engineering from Universidad de Concepción, and 3+ years inside Checkr working with regulated, high-stakes data under FCRA.
+PhD in Planning Studies from UCL London (2021), MSc Urban Environmental Management from Wageningen University and Research, Netherlands (2015), BSc in Forestry Engineering from Universidad de Concepción, and 3+ years inside Checkr working with regulated, high-stakes data under FCRA.

 What sets my profile apart: I don't just model data, I understand the systems that generated it.
 After a decade of research and fieldwork across Chile, the United Kingdom, and the Netherlands, I know how to ask the right question before touching a dataset, and when the answer is clear enough to act on.